mlmabuti/sql-info-mgmt/README.md

-# A collection-repo for Information Management
-### Context
-This repository was made for stashing queries/sql scripts for information management assignments.
+# This repository was made for stashing queries/sql scripts

-### NOTE:
-Refer to HOPEDB (to populate your database) if you want to try the scripts out.